-Following a brief, confidential phone assessment, you can make an appointment with an assessment specialist.
+Following a brief, confidential phone screening, you may have the opportunity to make an appointment with an assessment specialist.

-- The specialist gathers clinical information to help determine the appropriate level of treatment, as well as whether medical assistance is needed for safe withdrawal.
+- A Registered Nurse gathers clinical information to help determine the appropriate level of treatment, as well as whether medical assistance is needed for safe withdrawal and then discusses the recommendations for care with you.

-- The specialist can help you utilize your healthcare benefits.
-We are contracted with most health plan providers and is a preferred provider in some cases.
+- We are contracted with most health plan providers and are a preferred provider in some cases.

-- We can also help you by working with your human resources department or employee assistance professionals.
+- We can help you by working with your human resources department or employee assistance professionals.

 - Federal law protects your right to privacy.
 All of your information will be kept confidential and private, and will not be shared unless you agree to it in writing.

 For more information about chemical dependency treatment services, please call (925) 674-4200.